0-complexity/www-cloud4edge/www.hypergrid.org/content/home/product.md

 +++
 #Don't remove title!
-title = "services"
+title = "Services"

-header = "Requirements"
+header = "Services"
 summary = "Join the Cloud4Edge network and conform to our delivery resolution."

 block1_title_strong = "To the Edge"